albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 }
 ```

 This is a trivial class that has a single property named `a`.
-The property is also initialised to 7.
+The property is also initialised to `7`.
 Given that the `aMethodThatMayAccessTheChildState()` is invoked by the `Parent`'s constructor.
-Consider the following the following example.
+Consider the following example.

 ```java
 package demo;